lfarroco/verbo-lang/README.md

 Print "===="

-Then, use the "mark todo item as completed" for the second item.
+Then, use the "mark todo item as completed" function for the second item.
 After that, print the second item.

 Print "===="

-Then, use the "mark todo item as incomplete" for the first item.
+Then, use the "mark todo item as incomplete" function for the first item.
 After that, print the first item.

 Print "===="